ansible/ansible/docsite/rst/intro_networking.rst

 the path
 :code:`(result[0].interfaces.Ethernet4.interfaceStatus)` is not equal to "connected", then the command is retried.
-This process continues until either the condition is statisfied or the number of retries has expired (by default, this is 10 retries at 1 second intervals).
+This process continues until either the condition is satisfied or the number of retries has expired (by default, this is 10 retries at 1 second intervals).

 The commands module can also evaluate more than one set of command